DarioCasciato/vscode-html-to-scss/README.md

 3. The extension will generate the corresponding SCSS code based on the HTML structure.
 4. The SCSS code will be copied to the clipboard, ready for pasting into your scss file.

+## Configuration

+The HTML to SCSS extension provides a configuration option to customize the style of the generated SCSS code.
+By default, the extension uses the "Standard" style, which formats the SCSS code with opening brackets on the same line.
+However, you can change the output style to "Alman" where opening brackets are placed on a new line.

+To modify the output style:

+1. Open the Visual Studio Code settings (`Preferences > Settings` or `Ctrl + ,`).
+2. Search for `HTML to SCSS` in the settings search bar.
+3. Locate the `Output Style` option and select your preferred style: "standard" or "alman".
+4. The extension will generate the SCSS code according to the selected style.

 ## Repository

 The source code for this extension is available on [GitHub](https://github.com/DarioCasciato/vscode-html-to-scss).
 Contributions, bug reports, and feature requests are welcome.